dicksonhk/minimal-p2p-buffer-protocol/README.md

 ### 4.5.
 Axon Relay Specific Behaviors

     4.5.1. **Error Reporting via `NACK`:**
       * If an Axon Relay encounters a recoverable error while processing a Client's request (`PUT_MSG`, `DIRECT_SEND`, `GET_MSG`, `LIST_MSG`), it SHALL respond with a `NACK`.
       * If a request contains structurally valid parameters that are logically invalid or violate Relay policy in a way that indicates a Client error/bug (e.g., an impossible range or cursors in `LIST_MSG` that cannot be resolved to an empty set, a value known to be out of bounds for a field), it **SHOULD** respond with `NACK` and `error_code = ErrorCode::InvalidParametersCritical (0xF4)`, then **SHOULD** terminate the connection.
       * For less severe policy violations (e.g., `ttl` for `PUT_MSG` outside preferred but still acceptable bounds resulting in adjustment), an `error_code` from the `0x20-0x9F` (e.g., `ErrorCode::InvalidTtlForPut`) or `0xA0-0xDF` ranges should be used, and the connection typically remains open.
 The honored TTL is communicated via `PUT_MSG_ACK`.
     4.5.2. **Internal Errors/Assertion Failures:** If an Axon Relay encounters an unrecoverable internal error or an assertion failure, it **SHOULD** attempt to send a `NACK` with `original_packet_type = PacketType::Nack (0xFF)` and `error_code = ErrorCode::CriticalErrorAbort (0xFF)` or `ErrorCode::UnspecifiedRelayInternalError (0xFE)` before terminating the connection.
     4.5.3. **Critical Errors / Rate Limiting / Graceful Disconnect and Connection Closure:** In cases of critical errors not covered above, or for enforcing rate limits that necessitate connection closure, or for planned graceful disconnects, the Axon Relay will use appropriate `NACK` packets with `original_packet_type = PacketType::Nack (0xFF)` and relevant `error_code` values (`0x00`, `0xF7`, `0xFF`), then close the connection.
     4.5.4. **Dynamic Channel Resource Management (Conceptual):** Axon Relay instances are expected to manage resources for Channels on demand.
     4.5.5. **Tenant/Channel Isolation:** Paramount.
 Achieved through partitioned storage and instance isolation.
     4.5.6. **One Channel Per Logical Axon Relay Instance (Recommended):** Simplifies state management.
 A "logical instance" refers to the entity managing a single Channel's state and buffer, e.g., a Cloudflare Durable Object.
 A single physical serverless function execution might host multiple such logical instances if the platform supports it.
     4.5.7. **Access Control & Rate Limiting (Implementation Detail):** The Axon Relay implementation MUST handle access control and SHOULD implement rate limiting.
-      * **Note on Error Handling and Rate Limiting:** Axon Relay implementations SHOULD log `NACK`-triggering events.
+    4.5.8. **Note on Error Logging and Rate Limiting:** Axon Relay implementations SHOULD log `NACK`-triggering events.
 The type and rate of errors (especially `0xA0-0xDF` warnings and `0xF0-0xFF` critical client errors) from a specific Client can be used as factors in dynamic rate-limiting decisions or for identifying clients to block/disconnect.

 ### 4.6.
 Axon Relay Storage: Partitioning for Scalability